 And honestly, we get it.
 But perhaps these extra details will explain why this is being presented as an expansion pack and not as game pack.
 The main reason being is that this expansion pack will be creating an impact on the other worlds not just the new world of Evergreen Harbor.
-As seen below by tweets from both @simgurufrost and @simgurugeorge confirming this information as well as showing an example.
-(But don’t worry you can turn this setting off if you do not want to see the effect is has in other worlds.)
+As seen below by tweets confirming this information as well as showing an example.
+But don’t worry, you can turn this setting off if you do not want to see the effect is has in other worlds.

 This world of Evergreen Harbor comes with three different neighborhoods to choose from: The community of Grims Quarry, Conifer Station, and Port Promise.
 Based on wording on the Sims website, it seems each neighborhood is in a different degree of pollution.

 The Dumpster will be your new friend!
 In more ways than one it seems, as dumpster woohoo has been confirmed as you can guess by the trailer.
 If that is not your thing, you can still find use for it as you can collect furnishings for your household by using findings from the dump!

 Try the Recycler and the Fabricator!
 You do not have to sell your old items, you can instead recycle and use the parts for new projects with the help of components from dumpster diving!
 These are going to be two huge new items for this pack.

 Eco Lifestyle will also allow you to harness power by using alternatives that are more sustainable.
 Generate power at home with solar panels and/or wind turbines which will have a direct effect on your bills.
 This is a new and exciting feature we are excited to see.

 What is a new pack if it doesn’t include new career options?
 Two new career choices allow you to become either a Civil Designer or a Freelance Crafter.